charlesglucas/ofbm_tools/README.md

 The main parameters to take into account in the structure `params` are:

   - `R`, the number of realizations of the Monte Carlo vector;
-  - `Jref`, reference scale under which several wavelet spectra are computed with the same number wavelet coeficients
+  - `Jref`, reference scale under which several wavelet spectra are computed with the same number wavelet coeficients;
-  - `j2`, last scale for analysis
+  - `j2`, last scale for analysis;
-  - `j1`, first scale for analysis
+  - `j1`, first scale for analysis;
   - `wtype`, kind of weighting used in the linear regressions:
-    - no weigthing  (i.e., uniform weights)
+    - no weigthing  (i.e., uniform weights);
-    - 1/nj weights  (suitable for fully Gaussian data)
+    - 1/nj weights  (suitable for fully Gaussian data);
-    - use variance of the estimates
+    - use variance of the estimates;
-  - `NB`, number of bootstrap resampling
+  - `NB`, number of bootstrap resampling;
-  - `LB`, number of blocks for the bootstrap resampling
+  - `LB`, number of blocks for the bootstrap resampling.

 Examples with simulated ofBm can also be found in the `examples` folder.